 The most common type of seizure in children is from a fever (called a febrile seizure).
 Other causes include infections, low blood sodium, medicines, drug use (amphetamines or cocaine), brain injury or a tumor, and genetic changes.
 Sometimes, a seizure's cause is never found.

-If a child has a seizure, doctors will look for a cause.
-Kids who’ve had a seizure might need to see a pediatric neurologist (a doctor who specializes in brain, spine, and nervous system problems).
-Tests done can include:
+Some kids who’ve had a seizure need to see a pediatric neurologist (a doctor who treats brain, spine, and nervous system problems).

 How doctors treat seizures depends on their cause (if known) and the type of seizure.
 Some won’t need any treatment.